Thank you a lot for sharing all your thoughts and putting an effort into writing these articles for several years already.

 Another excellent post from you, but it has got me soooooo depressed and frustrated!

 You now have me half-convinced that the West really isn't interested in helping Ukraine achieve a "win" in this horrible war.
-At his point in the war I don't really know what a "win" looks like.
+At this point in the war I don't really know what a "win" looks like.
 I doubt the West knows what a win is either, and I am not 100% convinced that Zelensky really knows himself.
 I am referring to the determination of the conditions for termination of warfighting favorable to Ukraine.

 From an American perspective, what I find so frustrating is that perhaps for the first time since World War II ended, the U.S. now has an able and motivated client (Ukraine) who is worthy of its full support in prosecuting this war.
 None of the other past U.S. clients including even the So.
 Koreans in the Korean War were worth much as allies/clients.
 Well perhaps I should give a "pass" to So.
 Korea given the society, economy and political structure of the nation-state that exists today.
 Considering the U.S.'s political dysfunction of today, I fear that the U.S. will blow it once again by failing to support a worthy ally instead of supporting a client who just can't cut it.